ashcaz/data-structures-and-algorithms/python/README.md

 7. Can properly return a collection of all the values that exist in the linked list

 ## Approach & Efficency
+I used while loops to search for values in a linked list.
+Big O time - O(n) because of the while loop.
+It is directly perportional to length of the Linked list
+Big O space - O(1) because i am not creatign any new data structures just assessing what is already there

 ## API

+Linked List methods:

+1. __init__ : upon instantiating a linked list the init method will assign head to the node that was passed into the class initiator.
+If no value is passed in None will be assigned and an empty Linked List will be created.
+2. __str__: this will return a readable output of the linked lists values when the link list is printed
+3. insert: this method will insert a node a the front of the linked list (will become the new head)
+4. includes: this method will return true if a value is found in a linked list.
+It will return false if the value is not found
+5. create_collection: this method will return a list of all the values found in the linked list.